 When the museum closed in 2015, many feared the music might stop and the lights might go out forever.
 But in 2016, Finchcocks was purchased by Neil and Harriet Nichols, who were determined to keep the music going.

 Since establishing the piano school early in 2017, the newly established musical venture has received rave reviews.
 The BBC music magazine described it as “Paradise for pianists”, with the Sunday Times, the Spectator, the Pianist magazine and Classic FM all enthusing about the “luxury rooms”, “fine dining” and “incredible collection of grand pianos”, including the newly acquired Steinway Model B.

 Finchcocks offers both weekend and summer courses at all levels.
 Guests come from all over the world – some seeking to re-immerse themselves in the world of piano playing after a gap of a few decades, and others working hard towards and exam or a performance diploma.

 Weekend courses consist of a mix of workshops to develop technique, masterclasses (focussing on performance) and individual tuition.
 Each course includes an evening recital on Saturday night, locally sourced food prepared by the in-house chef, delicious wine and beautifully appointed en-suite bedrooms.

 Each guest has will have the opportunity to play each of the 10 grand pianos at Finchcocks, and the chance to be inspired by some incredible tutors in the most magical of settings.

-sponsored post.
+This is a sponsored post.
 All information and images are supplied by Finchcocks.